aduqu3/aduqu3/README.md

 ## Hello 👋

-My name is Andres, I'm from Colombia and I'm an Backend Develeper.
+My name is Andres, I'm from Colombia and I'm a Backend Developer.

 * Currently finishing my studies at the Universidad de los LLanos as a Systems Engineer.